yuvilio/frontend-lab/README.md

 I cut my projects into "batches" and cut batches into "names".
 Batches can be more general umbrellas and names are the working unit.
 I also like to number the names so I can keep track of what item I coded first, but that's a personal preference.

+Let's kick off an an example about toying with css floats:

 ```bash
 $ gulp init --batch learn-some-css --name 006-floats